AaronH1998/HollowKnight/README.md

 * Death:
 	* Stops moving and plays death animation
 	* Throws out mask and spawns non-functional shade
-* Sound Effects:
-	* Sound effects for actions
+* Action Sound Effects
-* Soul and Heal:
+* Soul gained via attacks
-	* Player can gain soul by attacking enemies
-	* Player can use soul to heal self
+* Can heal with soul

 ### The Enemies

-* Hit:
+* Can be hit
-	* Takes damage when attacked by knight
+* Dies when 0 zero health
-	* Visual and Audio Effect on hit
-* Death:
-	* Stops moving
-	* Plays death animation
-	* Becomes uncollidable by player
-	* Drop Geo which can be collected by player
+* Can damage player
-* Damage:
-	* Has collision boxes that collide with player's enemy detection area.
-	* Knockback
 * Crawlid:
-	* Movement:
 	* Walk in direction until reaches wall or cliff, then turn.
-* Vengefly
-	* Movement:
+* Vengefly:
-		* Fly towards player if in range
+	* Fly towards player if in range and recalculate direction on timer.
-		* Recalculate directin on timer.
-	* Death:
-		* Apply gravity and stop moving
+	* On Death Apply gravity and stop moving
+* The Hollow Knight:
+	* Slashes, dash and teleport attacks (Phase 1)
+	* Win game upon death

 ### UI

-* Start Menu:
-	* Hollow knight Main Menu music.
+* Main menu:
-	* Play and Exit button.
+	* Start Menu with 4 save profiles which can be created, loaded or deleted
+	* Audio Menu for 3 different buses which save settings to local cache
 * Game:
 	* Soul meter
 	* Health Indicators
+	* Geo Count
 * Pause Menu:
-	* Pause scene
+	* Pauses scene
+	* Resume button to unpause
-	* Resume and Exit to menu buttons
+	* Quit to main menu button
+	* Audio menu button
-* Game Complete:
+* Game Complete when defeating the hollow knight
-	* When enemy is defeated, game will complete, show thank you message and return to main menu.

 ### Levels:
-* 1 Level
-* Levels Contain:
 	* Parallax Background (different layers moving and different speeds)
 	* Obstacles - Floors, ceilings.
 	* Enemies